 Administered orally or through an IV, chemotherapy may be recommended after surgery to slow cancer cells or kill cancer growth.

-Drugs that involve the sex hormone progesterone may be given to slow or stop uterine cancer cell growth.
-May be used in combination with other treatments, or in women who are not candidates for surgery or radiation therapy.
+Anti-estrogens or progestins may be given to slow or stop uterine cancer cell growth.
+These may be used in combination with other treatments, or in women who are not candidates for surgery or radiation therapy, or who want to preserve their fertility.

 Allows doctors to feel for any unusual changes or masses in the vagina, uterus and cervix.